-A child may be too sick to attend if they have had any of the following diagnoses from a health provider, until treated and/or no longer contagious:
+A child may be too sick to attend if they have had any of the following diagnosed by a health provider, until treated and /or no longer contagious:

-- \ Strep throat or other strep infection until 24 hours after treatment started and child is free of fever - \ Infectious conjunctivitis/pinkeye (with eye discharge) until 24 hours after treatment started - \ Scabies until after treatment completed (usually overnight) - \ Pinworms until 24 hours after treatment started - \ Impetigo until 24 hours after treatment started - \ Ringworm until 24 hours after treatment started (may delay treatment until the end of the day) - \ Pertussis (whooping cough) until 5 days after treatment started - \ Chicken pox until 6 days after rash or all sores have crusted over - \ Oral herpes (if child is drooling or lesions cannot be covered) or until lesions heal.
+- Scabies until after treatment completed (usually overnight) - Pinworms until 24 hours after treatment started - Impetigo until 24 hours after treatment started - Ringworm until 24 hours after treatment started (may delay treatment until the end of the day) - Pertussis (whooping cough) until 5 days after treatment started - Chicken pox until 6 days after rash or all sores have crusted over - Oral herpes (if child is drooling or lesions cannot be covered) or until lesions heal.

 When a child has any of the above signs or symptoms of illness, OCDC will call the parent to pick up their child.
 It is important we have accurate/up-to-date contact information.
-We appreciate your understanding that children need to stay home from school if they don't feel well.
-This will help keep your child and his or her classmates stay healthy.
-Children can generally return to the center when symptoms of illness are gone and diet and activity levels return to normal.
-Medications are not given at OCDC unless special arrangements are made with the health staff.
-If a medication must be taken during Head Start hours, the medication must be in the original bottle labeled with the child's name and proper OCDC paperwork and proper physician orders must be presented to a Health and Safety Specialist.
-Please do not send any medications to school with your child.
+We appreciate your understanding that children need to stay home from school if they do not feel well.
+This helps keep classmates safe.
+Children can generally return to school when symptoms of illness are gone, and diet and activity levels return to normal.